Founding Meteorologist & CEO

 He pens a weekly outdoor blog called "Stueby's Outdoor Journal" and talks about the latest topic on 94.9 FM "The River" on Friday mornings.

 In his day job, Steve is PR & Marketing professional, working on web videos, press releases, blogs and managing social media for clients.
 He specializes in natural resources, outdoor travel and tourism.

 Steve has bachelor’s degrees in Journalism and History from the University of Montana.

 Bruce the Snowman

-Official Snowman, Powder Lover & Ladies Man
+Official Snowman & Powder Lover

 Who is Bruce?
 Nobody knows for sure.
 One day he might be a snowman.
 Another day he’s a skier dressed in 80s gear.
 The only thing we know is that Bruce is unreasonably excited about snow, though sometimes he acts a bit odd.